MystenLabs/sui/crates/sui-orchestrator/readme.md

 cargo run --bin orchestrator -- plot
 ```

-More elaborated (and nicer) plots can be generated with the python located in `./assets/plots.rs`.
+More elaborated (and nicer) plots can be generated with the python script located in `./assets/plots.rs`.